dd86k/ddcpuid/README.md

 - `make`: Produce a debug build
 - `make release DC=ldc`: Produce a release build with LDC

+## Manually

+Since ddcpuid only consists of two files, both being in the `src` folder, it's still easy to perform manual compilations.

 ## GDC Issues

 ### Optimizations